Yuri-SVB/SRVB-Cryptography/README.md

 #### THE KEYS

-While the prime Gaussian integers, which SRVB keys depends on, are far more abundant and less studied than real integer primes, RSA relies on the latter, and yet, a prime as big as one having 1024 (binary) digits is considered to be a satisfactory one.
+While SRVB depends on a very abundant class of numbers (those Gaussian integers given by `a+bi` with `a` and `b` coprime, [that have an asymtoptic ratio of 6/π² ~ 60.7%](http://mathoverflow.net/questions/97041/what-is-the-probability-that-two-numbers-are-relatively-prime)), RSA relies on real integer primes, [that get linearly scarse with the number of digits of the numbers](https://en.wikipedia.org/wiki/Prime_number_theorem), and yet, a prime as big as one having 1024 (binary) digits is considered to be a satisfactory one.
 Thus, a good benchmark would be to set the parameters k and m in such a way that `(2*m + 8*k)` is at least as 1024.
 Keep in mind that you can easily (and freely!) set them to much higher levels, and on the top of using a number that is much harder to guess, you are also [saving at least one euro](http://www.mappamathics.com/) each time you use it, not to mention the *human risk* involved in involving someone else (_ie_ the seller of this prime number) in your secrets (the very primes that are supposed to be known by you alone) and (not to mention risk of the remittance of this prime to be bugged).
 In other words, how to actually trust your key maker and your key sender?
 If you are able to _and with SRVB you are_ avoid this problem at all by making your own keys yourself!

 ### DEPENDENCIES: